code-the-web-to-life/generator-ferris-wheelpress/README.md

 ##This generator should already do the following and more in the future:

+* Downloads a random set of salt keys and adds them to the wp-config.php file for you.
 * Setup Grunt (Copy package.json and Gruntfile.js to root folder)
 * Download and unzip latest WordPress version into root.
 * Download and install a third party theme if specified and rename it.